sql-machine-learning/elasticdl/README.md

 Kubernetes API to start workers and parameter servers; it also watches events like process/pod killing and reacts to such events to realize fault-tolerance.

-In short, ElasticDL enhances TensorFlow with fault-tolerance and elastic scheduling in the case that you have a Kubernetes cluster.
+In, ElasticDL enhances TensorFlow with fault-tolerance and elastic scheduling in the case that you have a Kubernetes cluster.
 We provide a tutorial showing how to set up a Kubernetes cluster on Google Cloud and run ElasticDL jobs there.
 We respect TensorFlow's native distributed computing feature, which